Updated: Apr 23

 5.)
 Infected persons are transmissible before they show any symptoms and long after they have symptoms, even after hospitalization

-6.)
+7.)
 There are still many unknowns about this strain of the virus.
 Is it seasonal?
 Can someone be reinfected by the same strain, a different strain?
 Just how long can this virus last on surfaces?
 Can this virus remain in someone for much longer periods?
 What is its mutation rate?
+How many other organ systems can this virus invade?

 But more people are dying from the flu.
 What the big deal?

-As you can see, it is inappropriate to equivocate influenza with Covid-19, especially as a biased attempt to reduce Covid-19's severity.
-These are additional deaths that humanity has to contend with now, so it is foolhardy to say that since influenza kills more people that we shouldn't be concerned about the deaths caused by complications with Covid-19.
-The flu kills more people because it is more widespread and it is a more efficient infectious agent (also according to WHO).
+As you can see, it is inappropriate to equivocate influenza with COVID-19, especially as a biased attempt to reduce COVID-19's severity.
+These are additional deaths that humanity has to contend with now, so it is foolhardy to say that since influenza kills more people that we shouldn't be concerned about the deaths caused by complications with COVID-19.
+The flu kills more people because it is more widespread and it is a more efficient infectious agent (also according to the WHO).
 It has also had hundreds of years to spread into the population.
-This is not the case in Italy, however, where now the death rate is higher for Covid-19 patients than the flu over a single month's time.
+This is not the case in Italy, however, where now the death rate is higher for COVID-19 patients than the flu over a single month's time.
 Considering the rates of infection and deaths of victims of the coronavirus, it should be apparent why this is troubling for epidemiologists and why you should be concerned as well.

 Can we do anything to reduce our risk?

 Don't travel anywhere where the virus is actively infecting people.
 You should always continue your standard hygiene practices, such as hand-washing, to help prevent infection.
 Do not touch your face, dig in your eyes and nose, etc. Stay away from crowds.
-If you go outside, stay at least 6ft from other people.
+If you go outside, stay at least 6ft from other people and wear a mask.

 Can the virus travel on materials?